inevitablyash/Network-writeups/README.md

 # Network-writeups
-This writeups are based professor messor lesson
+This writeups are based on professor messor lesson